fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 When using Kubernetes as a source of secrets it is possible to set the key `secrets_in_environment` in the application configuration to `true`, and each key-value pair in the Secret will be exposed as environment variables to your application.
 This flag is ignored for by other sources because of technical limitations.

-### Secrets init container
+### Using init-containers

 Since Kubernetes Secrets are somewhat insecure, operators might want to use other options for storing secrets.
-The option `secrets-init-container-image` allows selecting an image that will be run as an init-container before the application starts, in order to allow fetching secrets from a different location.
+There are 3 options to allow images to be made available to application developers which will be run as an init-container before the application starts, in order to allow for fetching secrets from a different location.

-The container will be responsible for getting the application secrets from whatever backend is used, and writing them to disk.
+In all cases, the container will be responsible for getting the application secrets from whatever backend is used, and writing them to disk.
 The path `/var/run/secrets/fiaas` will be an "EmptyDir" with read/write permissions, which is then mounted with read-only permissions in the application container.

-If `secrets-service-account-name` is specified, the named service account will be mounted in the init container.

 In the init container, the environment variable `K8S_DEPLOYMENT` will be the name of the application.
 In addition, any variables specified in a ConfigMap named `fiaas-secrets-init-container` will be exposed as environment variables.

 The ConfigMap will also be mounted at `/var/run/config/fiaas-secrets-init-container/`.
 If there exists a ConfigMap for the application then it will be mounted at `/var/run/config/fiaas/`.

+#### Secrets init container (--secrets-init-container-image)

+This allows for a single image to be configured per-namespace, that will be attached to applications without them having to configure anything.

+If `secrets-service-account-name` is specified, the named service account will be mounted in the init container.

+### Configurable secrets init containers (--secret-init-containers)

+This allows for multiple images to be configured per-namespaces, and application developers can choose which they wish to use, specify environment variables, and attach annotations to the pod.

+The images should be registered with a 'type', e.g. `--secret-init-containers foosecrets=fiaas/some-foo-image:latest`, and this can then be used by applications by specifying `extensions.secrets.foosecrets` in their configuration.

+Any environment variables specified as `extensions.secrets.foosecrets.parameters` will be available, and any annotations specified as `extensions.secrets.foosecrets.parameters` will be added to the pod.

+Using the special value 'default' for the 'type' will mean the image will be attached when an application doesn't specify any other secrets configuration.

-### Strongbox
+#### Strongbox

-In AWS you have the option of using [Strongbox](https://schibsted.github.io/strongbox/) for your secrets.
+In AWS you have the option of using [Strongbox](https://https://github.com/schibsted/strongbox) for your secrets.
 If you wish to use Strongbox, the configuration option `strongbox-init-container-image` should be set to an image that can get secrets from Strongbox.
 This option is very similar to the previous variant, except that Strongbox gets a few more pieces of information from the application configuration.
 The application must specify an IAM role, and can select AWS region and a list of secret groups to get secrets from.

-The Strongbox init container is treated much the same as the previous variant, with two extra environment variables:
+The Strongbox init container is treated much the same as the previous variants, with two extra environment variables:

 * `SECRET_GROUPS` is a comma separated list of secret groups from the application config
 * `AWS_REGION` is the AWS region from the application config.